Risk Management and Internal Control

 In addition, the Group has an Internal Audit Department which is responsible for performing independent reviews on the effectiveness of the Group’s risk management and internal control systems.
 Deficiencies in the design and implementation of such systems are identified and recommendations are proposed for improvement.
 Significant internal control deficiencies are reported to the RMTF, the Audit Committee and the Board on a timely basis to ensure prompt remediation actions are taken.

-The Board, through the Audit Committee and with the assistance of the Internal Audit Department, has conducted an annual review on the effectiveness of the risk management and internal control systems of the Group for the financial year ended 30 June 2022 and considers that the Group’s risk management and internal control systems for the financial year was effective and adequate.
+The Board, through the Audit Committee and with the assistance of the Internal Audit Department, had conducted an annual review on the effectiveness of the risk management and internal control systems of the Group for the financial year ended 30 June 2024 to ensure that the resources, staff qualifications and experience, training programmes and the budget of the Group’s accounting, internal audit, financial reporting functions as well as ESG performance and reporting were adequate.
+The review had shown that, in general, the Group had set up control environment and installed necessary control mechanisms to monitor and correct non-compliance or material internal control defects, if any.
+Accordingly, the Board considers that the Group’s risk management and internal control systems for the financial year were effective and adequate.
 No significant areas of concern that may affect the financial, operational, compliance controls, and risk management functions of the Group have been identified.
-The systems are designed to manage rather than eliminate risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.